The ESP8266 devices from Espressif, allow for files to be embedded into a filesystem, which is in the same flash chip as your program.

 This is the same for both mechanisms:

-1) Create a sub-folder in your project root, called "data"
+1) Create a sub-folder in your project at the same level as the project.INO file, called "data"

 2) Add any files you want to be uploaded to SPIFFS to this folder